Typical values per 100g

 Now it has finally hit our shores, lucuma is most often found in powdered form.

-Lucuma is becoming more and more popular as a natural sweetener.
-Its sweet, aromatic taste can be similar to maple, caramel or even butterscotch, meaning it can work in a whole range of dishes.
+Lucuma is becoming more and more popular as a natural sweetener, meaning it can work in a whole range of dishes.

-Here at Lucy Bee, we like to add our Lucuma Powder to hot drinks, smoothies, yoghurt and even cereal.
-We also love to mix it into desserts and baked goods to add both sweetness and a whole host of nutritional goodness.
+Here at Lucy Bee, we like to add our Lucuma Powder to smoothies, yoghurt, mix it into desserts and baked goods to add both sweetness and a whole host of nutritional goodness.
 If you really want to have a play, then lucuma can also be used to make fudge, brownies and even savoury soups.

-Lucuma is something of a nutritional powerhouse and contains antioxidants, beta-carotene, B vitamins and fibre.
+Lucuma is something of a nutritional powerhouse and contains antioxidants, beta-carotene and fibre.
 It's naturally high in potassium and is a good source of iron and includes trace minerals, too.

 Lucuma powder starts its life as a subtropical fruit on the Pouteria lucuma tree, which is a weather and drought-resistant tree that grows up to 50 feet tall.
 Happily, the lush green soils in the Peruvian valleys infuse this fruit with nutrition and sweetness.